dthaler/governance/project-submission-template.md

 2.2.
 Project license.
 We recommend an [OSI-approved license](https://opensource.org/licenses), so if the license is not one on the list, explain why.
 2.3.
 Existing financial sponsorship
 2.4.
 Trademark status
+2.5.
+What is the Contributor License Agreement (CLA) or Developer Certificate of Origin (DCO) process for contributions?
+(All CCC projects are expected to have one.)

 ### Technical Information
 3.1.
 High level assessment of project synergy with existing projects under the CCC, including how the project compliments/overlaps with existing projects, and potential ways to harmonize over time.
 Responses may be included both inline and/or in accompanying documentation.